TheJelmega/prog-lang/design/README.md

 If a trait does not extend another trait, it needs to have its precedence specified if it contains any infix operators, this will apply to all infix operators defined within the trait.
 Prefix, postfix, and assign operators have a hardcoded precendence and cannot be explicitly defined.

-If a trait does extend another trait, it may override the default implementation of operators, but cannot redefine the method or return type.
-Inside the operators are defined, in addition to a set of invariant contracts these operators must adhere to, for example: commutativity.
+In addition to the operators that are defined, in addition to a set of invariant contracts these operators must adhere to, for example: commutativity.

 Each operator is defined using its operator kind, these is one of the categories mentioned above.